Healthy Homes Assessment Napier

 Healthy Homes Assessment Services

 Did you have any idea that the Healthy Homes Standards came into effective on July 1st, 2021?
-Landlords are now required to make sure that their Napier rental properties meet the minimum Healthy Homes Standards within 90 days of a renewed or new tenancy and all private rentals are required to be completely certified by 1 July 2024.
+The landlords are now required to make sure that their Napier rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy and all private rental properties are required to be completely in compliance by July 1st 2024.

-We can assess your rental property to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
-After the assessment, we will advise you or your property manager of the work which needs to be completed, and offer an evaluation report with all the details required for your tenancy contract’s Healthy Home Statement of Compliance.
+We will evaluate your rental property to determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
+Following the assessment, we will advise you or your property manager of the tasks required. requirements to be completed, and provide an assessment report that includes all the information needed to complete your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to meet the obligations under the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and landlords who are not complying may be liable for up to $7,200 in addition to any healthy homes relevant fines.
+Failure to comply with the requirements to comply with the Healthy Homes Standards is a violation in the Residential Tenancies Act 1986, and any landlord found not in compliance could face fines of as much as $7,200 and additional healthy homes related fines.

-We’re completely independent assessors of rental property, and are completely certified for both Healthy Homes and Homefit.
+We are fully independent assessors of rental property, in addition, we’re completely certified to evaluate each of Healthy Homes and Homefit.

 Call Now 0800 232 113